R1ah2u3l4/Green-Taxi---NYC/README.md

 This project is licensed under the GPU License.

 ### Acknowledgments
-The dataset used in this project is sourced from: https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page -> 2023 -> May -> Green Taxi Trip Records.<br>
+The dataset used in this project is sourced from: https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page -> 2023 -> December -> Green Taxi Trip Records.<br>
 The Regression algorithm is implemented using the scikit-learn library.

-### Contact
-If you have any questions or suggestions regarding this project, please feel free to contact me at eadityar@gmail.com

 ### Conclusion: